About Network Modes and Interfaces

 When you configure an external interface, you must choose the method your Internet service provider (ISP) uses to give you an IP address for your Firebox.
 If you do not know the method, get this information from your ISP or network administrator.

 Trusted interfaces connect to the private LAN (local area network) or internal network of your organization.
 A trusted interface usually provides connections for employees and secure internal resources.
+Trusted interfaces are members of the Any-Trusted alias.

 Optional interfaces are mixed-trust or DMZ environments that are separate from your trusted network.
 Examples of computers often found on an optional interface are public web servers, FTP servers, and mail servers.
+The settings for an optional interface are the same as for a trusted interface.
+The only difference is that optional interfaces are members of the Any-Optional alias.

 Custom interfaces are connected to the internal network of your organization.
 You can use a custom interface when you want to configure a security zone that is separate from the trusted or optional security zones.
 For more information about custom interfaces, see Configure a Custom Interface.